 Dr. Wil Rankinen, of Grand Valley State University, was awarded a JumpStart grant for 2019 installment of The Summer Linguistic Lecture Series: Words as a Source of Identity in the U.P.
 English.
 The 2019 SLLS objective is to bring awareness to local communities regarding the influences of identity on local vocabulary and to support and legitimize local language use in Michigan’s Upper Peninsula.
 More information will be available upon completion of grant objectives.

-Jump Start Grant – Bedford’s Bookapalooza-Getting Kids on Board for Summer Reading!
+Jump Start Incentive Grant – Bedford’s Bookapalooza-Getting Kids on Board for Summer Reading!

 K. Moccio/Bedford Elementary School, Dearborn Heights School District #7, was awarded a JumpStart grant for Bedford’s Bookapalooza-Getting Kids on Board for Summer Reading!
 The funds from this grant assisted in enabling Bedford Elementary School/K. Moccio to provide free children’s books to 3-5th graders in low income families, to increase enthusiasm for summer reading, and to improve reading proficiency/decrease reading loss by increasing accessibility to free books.
 The students helped identify authors, topics, or titles they were interested in for selection.
 More information will be available upon completion of the grant objectives, early 2020.

-JumpStart Grant – Metadata Literacy for Digitizing Historical Documents
+JumpStart Incentive Grant – Metadata Literacy for Digitizing Historical Documents

-Marquette Regional History Center was awarded a JumpStart grant for their work to preserve priceless local history documents in the John M. Longyear Research Library for future generations.
-This grant will assist in training NMU students and other interested community members to write metadata and create digital objects from physical documents.
-More information will be available upon completion of grant objectives.
+Marquette Regional History Center was awarded a JumpStart Incentive Grant for their work to preserve priceless local history documents in the John M. Longyear Research Library for future generations.
+The remarkable archival collection of documents and photos was left to MRHC by the family of John Munro Longyear (1850-1922), successful land investor and lifelong history enthusiast.
+An Avid photographer, Longyear took pictures as he traveled throughout the Upper Peninsula, within the United States and around the world.
+The grant will assist in training NMU students and other interested community members to write metadata and create digital objects from physical documents.
+By empowering MRHC to create digital images with useful metadata, LLF Michigan is helping to digitally preserve the past for future historians.
+More information will be available upon completion of grant objectives, early 2020.

 CURRENT GRANT RECIPIENTS (2018-2019 implementation)